brentlintner/dot-files/README.md

 # Dotfiles

-A collection of config and script files I commonly use for development.
+A collection of config/sh files I use for development on Arch, Debian, Fedora, macOS, WSL and other *nix based systems.

 # Screenshots